techgaun/ex_mustang/README.md

 #### Standup Reminder

 The standup reminder reminds us when its standup time.
-Our nature is that we either forget track of time or are too lazy to remember about it :P You can configure message and other bunch of stuffs on [config](config/config.exs#L5-L9)
+Our nature is that we either forget track of time or are too lazy to remember about it.
+This does not make you better at attending standup but is more of a satire for us.
+You can configure message and other bunch of stuffs on [config](config/config.exs#L5-L9)

 ### Responders